 The plant moved from Ekaterinburg to a new production facility in Verkhnyaya Pyshma where a new modern facility for growth and development was created.

-According to the results of 2012 JSC EZ OCM ranked 33rd among the top 100 largest exporters in the Urals and Siberia, according to “Expert-Ural” magazine.
+According to the results of 2012 EZOCM ranked 33rd among the top 100 largest exporters in the Urals and Siberia, according to “Expert-Ural” magazine.

 “Expert-Ural” analytical center ranked the plant among top 20 companies of the region with highest returns.